Antoine-marchais/juggling-tracker/README.md

 [--keypoints-method METHOD]
 ```

+For a complete detail of the output of each step of the algorithm, we recommand specifying
+`--movement-path` `--keypoints-path` and `--trajectories-path` to get the complete output.

 For more information on how to use the arguments, run `python track.py --help`

 ## Results and Test Data